We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Coach Perspectives:

-We also consulted with experienced coaches who see a wide range of footwear every day.
-Their input helped us understand what works best for beginners versus what more advanced or elite fencers need.
+We also consulted with experienced coaches who see a wide range of footwear.
+Their input helped us understand what works best for beginners versus what more advanced or elite fencers use.

 Community Reviews: